Philippine Constitutional Convention of 1971: Campaign to change the 1935 Constitution

 In 1967, the executive branch was headed by the tenth president, Ferdinand Marcos.
 Expressing opposition to the administration's policies and citing rising discontent over wide inequalities in society, critics of Marcos began campaigning to change a constitution which they said had been written under the dominion of the country's former colonial overlords.
 On March 16 of that year, the Philippine Congress constituted itself into a Constituent Assembly and passed Resolution No. 2, which called for a Constitutional Convention to change the 1935 Constitution.

 Marcos surprised his critics by endorsing the move, and it was later revealed that the resulting Constitutional Convention would lay the foundation for the legal justifications Marcos would use to extend his term past the two four-year terms allowable under the 1935 Constitution.

 Convention leadership and members

 A special election was held on November 10, 1970, to elect the delegates of the convention.
-Once the winners had been determined, the convention was convened on June 1, 1971, at the then-newly completed Quezon City Hall.
+Once the winners had been determined, the convention was convened on June 1, 1971, at the Manila Hotel and was later transferred in 1972 to the then-newly completed Quezon City Hall.

+Leadership

 Former Philippine President Carlos P. Garcia was sworn in as the President of the Constitutional Convention on the day the convention was convened, but died thirteen days after taking oath.
 Former President Diosdado Macapagal replaced Garcia.
 Sotero H. Laurel served as the President Pro-Tempore of the convention.